kinguinltdhk/Kinguin-eCommerce-API/features/Keys.md

 In a situation where the webhook has not been received by you or has not arrived, it is recommended to prepare a solution that will periodically ask the API about the status of the order.

-When order is `completed` then you can load keys.
+When status is `completed` then you can load keys.

-## Loading keys for pre-orders
+## Loading keys for pre-order

-In case of pre-orders the webhook is triggered only after `releaseDate`.
+In case of pre-order the webhook is triggered only after `releaseDate`.
 So there is no need to ask for keys earlier than this date.